derekblank/figures-of-peach/figures-of-peach.md

 ### We're not painting the sixteenth chapel
 > **Meaning: something simple or unnecessary**
 >
->_Dates back to when America was young and many churches went unpainted_
+>_Dates back to when only fifteen painted chapels were allowed per town_

 ###  Don’t bite the ham that feeds you
 > **Meaning: to turn against a benefactor or supporter**